Value Differences

 The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy, he sold all he had and bought that field.

-Jesus used the phrase “kingdom of heaven” in his teachings to reference the reign of God in our life.
+Jesus used the phrase “kingdom of heaven” in his teachings to describe the reign of God in our life.
 This reign is not a function of his conquest or dominance.
 Instead, it is a matter of our acceptance and consent.

 As with other changes he makes in our life, God never demands that we abide by his moral code, even after we ask him to reign in us.